 GET THE LATEST: Site C News

-Chiefs from two First Nations bring 200 pounds of contaminated bull trout from BC's Crooked River system in a demonstration on provincial legislature against the controversial $9 billion Site C dam.
+Chiefs from two First Nations visit the B.C. legislature to protest the controversial $9 billion Site C dam.

 After being approved by the provincial government in late 2014, the Site C dam is far from a certain bet due to cost hikes and ongoing court cases.